PeteDiMarco/myhelp/README.md

 This will install 2 scripts into your local bin directory (either `~/bin` or `~/.local/bin`).
 It will also create the file `~/.myhelprc` and the directory `~/.myhelp`. `~/.myhelprc` will contain an alias (called `myhelp` by default) which is used to run the application.

 Be sure to add `source ~/.myhelprc` to your `.bashrc` file, like this:

     if [ -f ~/.myhelprc ]; then
         source ~/.myhelprc
     fi

+You will also need to run `source ~/.myhelprc` in any shell that was opened before installation.

 The directory `~/.myhelp` contains a database of the names of the packages installed on the machine.